tannewt/wa-law.org/bill/2021-22/sb/5253/1/README.md

     k. **Develop guidelines for allowing beekeeping on state managed lands so that impacts to wild pollinators from honey bees may be minimized.**

+## Section 4
+> This section adds a new section to an existing chapter [17.21](/rcw/17_weeds_rodents_and_pests/17.21_washington_pesticide_application_act.md).
+Here is the [modified chapter](rcw/17_weeds_rodents_and_pests/17.21_washington_pesticide_application_act.md) for context.

+1. The department shall continue to evaluate and update, as necessary, pesticide regulatory and education programs focused on measures to protect pollinator health.
+This work by the department, when appropriate, must be coordinated with Washington State University pesticide education programs to limit duplication and ensure consistent information sharing.

+2. Subject to the availability of amounts appropriated for this specific purpose, the department must:

+    a.
+Evaluate and adapt pesticide training and drift reduction technical assistance programs to include up-to-date protection measures for pollinators;

+    b.
+Support Washington State University's pesticide education programs continued incorporation of pollinator protection measures during their training and certification classes;

+    c.
+Coordinate with Washington State University on presented research, new protection measures, technological advancements, and any other significant science-based information for reducing pollinator health impacts associated with pesticides;

+    d.
+Coordinate with pollinator health staff in the department and at Washington State University to conduct investigations and share annual findings from pesticide-related investigations with the pollinator health task force;

+    e.
+Evaluate and, if necessary, update the pesticide civil penalty matrix related to pollinator death or damage due to the misuse of pesticides and ensure pollinator health protections are included when evaluating either pesticide investigation violations or penalties, or both;

+    f.
+Evaluate the inclusion of pollinator protection course materials for pesticide license credit issuance.
+When possible, the department must provide credits for pesticide courses focused on pollinator protection measures.

 ## Section 5
 > This section modifies existing section [17.24.081](/rcw/17_weeds_rodents_and_pests/17.24_insect_pests_and_plant_diseases.md).
 Here is the [modified chapter](rcw/17_weeds_rodents_and_pests/17.24_insect_pests_and_plant_diseases.md) for context.